-The 2019 USPTO revised patent subject matter eligibility guidance attempts to bring some coherence and consistency to “Alice” patent eligibility issues.
+The 2019 USPTO revised patent subject matter eligibility guidance (2019 PEG, now in MPEP 2106) helped clarify “Alice” patent eligibility issues.

-USPTO director Andrei Iancu recently promised that the USPTO would try to clean up the “Alice” patent eligibility mess.
+In 2019, former USPTO director Andrei Iancu tried to clean up the “Alice” 35 USC 101 patent eligibility mess.
 On January 7, 2019, the USPTO issued the “2019 Revised Patent Subject Matter Eligibility Guidance.”
-At first glance, this appears to be a promising approach.
-Hopefully, this 2019 guidance will greatly reduce the number of semi-random 35 USC 101 rejections.
-Some excerpts are shown below.
+This is often called the “2019 PEG.”
+Although not perfect, 2019 guidance helped to reduce the number of semi-random 35 USC 101 rejections.
+You can see some excerpts below.

-Properly applying the Alice/Mayo test in a consistent manner has proven to be difficult, and has caused uncertainty in this area of the law.
+Properly applying the Alice/Mayo test in a consistent manner has proven to be difficult.

 If the recited exception is integrated into a practical application of the exception, then the claim is eligible at Prong Two of revised Step 2A.
 This concludes the eligibility analysis…

-If the claim as a whole integrates the recited tentative abstract idea into a practical application, the claim is not directed to a judicial exception (Step 2A: NO) and is eligible (thus concluding the eligibility analysis).
+If the claim as a whole integrates the recited tentative abstract idea into a practical application, the claim is patent eligible.

-Almost all patent applications are filed for practical applications.
-This 2019 guidance makes nearly all practical applications patent eligible.
-It also somewhat reframes eligibility more in terms of the original (and in my opinion much better) “preemption” considerations.
+This 2019 guidance somewhat reframes eligibility more in terms of the original (and in my opinion much better) “preemption” considerations.
 Hopefully, this will encourage examiners to stop rejecting otherwise good applications on dubious and subjective “not patent eligible” grounds.